-- Retirement savings and planning
+- Family planning

-The advantages of a competitive benefits plan
+What can a competitive benefits plan do for employers?

 A top-tier benefits plan is essential for becoming an employer of choice.
-It gives companies an advantage when recruiting top talent, and it motivates skilled employees to stay with the employer longer.
-For employers, it may reduce turnover, and may lower the time and cost of processing departing employees and hiring new ones.
-It also:
+It gives companies an advantage when recruiting top talent and motivates skilled employees to stay with the employer longer.
+For employers, a competitive benefits plan can reduce turnover and lower the time and cost of processing departing employees and hiring new ones by:

-- Improves morale and employee engagement
+- Improving morale and employee engagement

-- Boosts productivity
+- Boosting productivity

-- Leads to a healthier bottom line
+- Leading to a healthier bottom line

-- Baby boomers – born between 1946 and 1964
+- Baby Boomers – born between 1946 and 1964

 - Gen X – born between 1965 and 1980